sjentsch/lsjDocs/_pages/Ch14_ANOVA2_06.rst

 ANOVA as a linear model
 -----------------------

 One of the most important things to understand about ANOVA and regression is that they’re basically the same thing.
 On the surface of it, you maybe wouldn’t think this is true.
 After all, the way that I’ve described them so far suggests that ANOVA is primarily concerned with testing for group differences, and regression is primarily concerned with understanding the correlations between variables.
 And, as far as it goes that’s perfectly true.
 But when you look under the hood, so to speak, the underlying mechanics of ANOVA and regression are awfully similar.
 In fact, if you think about it, you’ve already seen evidence of this.
 ANOVA and regression both rely heavily on sums of squares (SS), both make use of *F* tests, and so on.
-Looking back, it’s hard to escape the feeling that Chapters `Correlation and linear regression
+Looking back, it’s hard to escape the feeling that chapters :doc:`Correlation and linear regression
-<Ch12_Regression.html#correlation-and-linear-regression>`__ and
-`Comparing several means (one-way ANOVA)
+<Ch12_Regression>` and :doc:`Comparing several means (one-way ANOVA)
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__ were a bit
+<Ch13_ANOVA>` were a bit repetitive.
-repetitive.

 The reason for this is that ANOVA and regression are both kinds of **linear models**.
 In the case of regression, this is kind of obvious.